 Mapping is used when the value you need imported to your site is different than the value in your file.
 A visual interface is available for mapping for Custom Fields and Custom Taxonomies.
-To map elsewhere, you can use the wpai_util_map function.
+To map elsewhere, you can use a custom PHP function.

 For example, you may have a file with product categories that are written in Dutch, but you want to import these products to categories that already exist on your site with English names.